James Skene: Family

 James's sister, Helen Skene, never married and died on 20 July 1842, age 75, in Florence where she is buried in the English Cemetery, Florence.
 His younger brothers included Andrew Skene.
 His sister Catherine Skene married Henry Jardine in Edinburgh.
 Their daughter Catherine Jardine married a Dr Kissock in Edinburgh, and their daughter, Janet Jardine Kissock, is buried in the Protestant Cemetery, Rome.

 In 1806 Skene married Jane Forbes (1787–1862), youngest child of Sir William Forbes, 6th Baronet of Pitsligo (her brother William, the seventh Baronet, married, in 1797, Sir Walter Scott's first love, Williamina Stuart).
-Jane Skene was praised by Scott, who wrote in his Journal, i.
+Jane Skene was praised by Scott, who wrote in hisJournal, i.
 75, that she was "a most excellent person".
 The surviving family of the couple consisted of three sons and four daughters.

 The first son George Skene (1807–1875) was an advocate and Glasgow University professor and the second son William Forbes Skene.
 James Hay Skene (1812–1886) (or James Henry Skene) the author was the third son.
 His wife Rhalou was the sister of Alexandros Rizos Rangavis, the surname appearing in other forms such as Rhangabé.